Divinity Library Special Collections

 The Himalayan Archives Association was formed to coordinate care for the archives of four organizations that had been deposited at the University of Edinburgh in the early 1990s.
 In 2007 when space constraints required the removal of the archives from the University of Edinburgh, the Yale Divinity School Library offered to provide a home for them and the records were received by Yale in 2008.

 Except for files that have been designated as "Restricted" the archival records are open to qualified researchers.
 Some files are available in digital format.
-Please contact the Special Collections Librarian for more information.
+Please contact the Divinity Library for more information.

 - The Himalayan Collection Pamphlets and Reports record group includes printed material that was housed at the headquarters library of the Himalayan Archives Association in Edinburgh.
 Finding aid